 First things first: read Zach Gage’s Evolving the IGF and then come back.
 He argues that the IGF could be highlighting more games in general, and more interesting-if-not-perfectly-executed games specifically, by changing the judging categories.
-This is an idea I wholeheartedly support, though I think there’s room for discussion about what exactly the new categories should be.
+This is an idea I wholeheartedly support.
+I think there’s room for discussion about what exactly the new categories should be, though.

 It’s been forever and a day since I posted anything here.
-In addition to fall being busy in general for me as a JET ALT who is very involved with her schools, I was working on and releasing my first finished video game, Ultra Hat Dimension (which was a great, if stressful experience; check the game out and look for a postmortem in the near future).
+Fall is busy in general for me as a JET ALT who is very involved with her schools.
+I was also working on and releasing my first finished video game, Ultra Hat Dimension.
+It was a great, if stressful experience.
+Check the game out and look for a postmortem in the near future.